aws/eks-distro-build-tooling/tools/eksDistroBuildToolingOpsTools/cmd/eksGoRelease/README.md

 It is intended to eventually replace eksGoTool.

 ### Using the Tool
-use `eksGoRelese --help` for up-to-date usage
+use `eksGoRelease --help` for up-to-date usage

 The tool has an `release` command which creates new minor version release structure and files.
 The tool has an `update` command which updates upstream supported versions for new patch releases.